 Ask yourself which social media platforms your target client or referral partners use and expand your presence by creating a LinkedIn/Twitter/Facebook/Instagram account.
 Post one question, helpful article or comment per day.
 Consider writing a newsletter and updating your website with information that includes your latest blog items, tips, upcoming events, product launches or exciting changes within the business.

 Solicit feedback and opinions from your clients to stay current with client needs and wants by using a Net Promotor Score (NPS) system, which will also help you to understand the likelihood they will buy from you again.

 Also, identify ways to connect with your clients and prospects on a personal level.
 For example, send a hand-written ‘congratulations’ note to a client when their company reaches a milestone or receives an accolade.

 Prospect to your client base

 Much of your sales revenue can come from your existing client base, so schedule a catch-up meeting over coffee with the decision maker at each of your accounts on a periodic basis.
 If you have 100s, then target your top 20% of revenue earners.
 What else can you sell them from within your range?
 Schedule a time every day to scan at least five clients’ social media outlets for leads and to identify opportunities to sell additional products and services.

 In conclusion, an effective sales plan provides you with strategies to acquire new business as well as expand business with your existing accounts.
 It includes key metrics such as your closing ratio (number of proposals delivered before an order is received) and average order values.

 Business Doctors can help you to create a strategic plan of action to take your business to new heights and help you start drafting your sales plan today.
-Simply visit our website www.businessdoctors.co.uk/bromley and fill out a free heath check form for a no obligation consultation.
+Simply visit our website www.businessdoctors.co.uk/bromley and fill out a free health check form for a no-obligation consultation.